 By Jaskiran Soomal

-This account is Part 2 of the Vanguard’s series on COVID-19 stories from CDCR.
+This account is Part 2 of the Covid In-Custody Project’s series on COVID-19 stories from CDCR.
 Click here for Part 1.

 Blake* is incarcerated at Valley State Prison (VSP) in Chowchilla.
 The Vanguard received a copy of a letter he wrote to his loved ones detailing his experience with COVID-19 .